Richard Strauss on the cover of Time Magazine, 1927

 Life for the Mercury ruled person is measured by degrees of mental stimulation.
-If something is seen as being one-dimensional, dogmatic, or even universally accepted or “time honored” the Mercurial personality will be hard pressed to investigate further due to the lack of interest from their rational mind.
-Conversely, if something is perceived as having multiple dimensions, originality, and a sense of being mentally fresh, the Mercury ruled person’s heightened state of mental stimulation energizes them into devouring said thing in its entirety.
+If something is seen as being one-dimensional, dogmatic, or even universally accepted or “time honored” the Mercurial personality will be hard pressed to investigate further due to the lack of interest registered by their rational mind.
+Conversely, if something is perceived as having multiple dimensions, originality, and a sense of being mentally fresh, the Mercury ruled person’s heightened state of mental stimulation energizes them into devouring said “thing” in its entirety.

 A life which served as a source of debate even among his own contemporaries and artistic peers.
-Not only was this man’s art often seen as offensively obscene when first debuted to the public, it’s been said on more than one occasion his music left audiences both booing in horror and simultaneously applauding with wild abandon.
+Not only was this man’s art often seen as offensively obscene when first debuted to the public, it’s been said on more than one occasion his music left audiences both booing in horror while also simultaneously applauding with wild abandon.
 (At the premiere of his musical rendition of Oscar Wilde’s “Salome” the cast was asked to take 38 curtain calls while fellow composer Gustav Mahler described the event as “a live volcano“.)
 Intriguingly, this controversial artist was like myself also born on the Mercury ruled date of the 11th of June as well.

 Many today may already be familiar with Strauss’ music, but may not be sure who the actual composer is.
 The most audibly well known of Strauss’ body of work unarguably would be “Also Sprach Zarathustra“, a composition which conductor Marin Alsop describes as “one of the most recognizable musical excerpts in history“.
 The piece is best remembered for its use in film, most notably as the opening music in Stanley Kubrick’s “2001: A Space Odyssey“.